raymond-haoyu/haoyuhuang.github.io/_pages/about.md

 - (With Editor) **Huang, H.** and Lai, H. (2024).
 Make Conscientious National Goods Great Again: The National Goods Patriotism and the Construction of Discourse Opportunity Structure on China Social Platform. *Journal of Information Technology & Politics*.
 - (Under Preparation) Wu, S., Yang, X. and **Huang, H.** (2024).
 Ancient Scripts enter the New World of Computing: The Historical Evolution of Chinese Input Methods. *Technology in Society*.

-## Cross-Cultural Memory and Communication
+## Transcultural Memory and Communication
 -  Wang, X. and **Huang, H.** (2023).
 Pain and Consensus: A Cross-Cultural Communication Theory and Price of Trauma Common Sense. *Journalism & Communication Review* (in Chinese), the CSSCI (Chinese Social Sciences Citation Index) Q1 in Communication, *76*(04): 82-90.
 10.14086/j.cnki.xwycbpl.2023.04.008.
 -  Wang, X. and **Huang, H.** (2021).
 A Study on the Cross-cultural Narration of Chinese Traditional Cultural Symbols: Based on the Investigation of Tu Fu’s Communication in the English World. *Journalism & Communication Review* (in Chinese), *74*(05):121-128.
 10.14086/j.cnki.xwycbpl.2021.05.010.
 -  Wang, X. and **Huang, H.** (2021).
 The Shift, Reshaping and Justification of Historical Movies: The Racial Political Turn of Contemporary American Historical Movies and the Strategy of Discourse Articulation, *Journal of Shanghai University* (in Chinese), the CSSCI Q1 in Film Studies, *38*(06):56-67.